matthijskooijman/arduino-lmic/README.md

 ## Release History

+- HEAD has the following changes:

+ - [#537](https://github.com/mcci-catena/arduino-lmic/pull/537) fixes a compile error in SX1272 support.
+(Thanks @ricaun.)
+Version is v3.1.0.10.

 - v3.1.0 officially adopts the changes from v3.0.99.
 There were dozens of changes; check the GitHub issue logs and change logs.
 This was a breaking release (due to changes in data layout in the LMIC structure; the structure is accessed by apps).

 - v3.0.99 (the pre-release for v3.1.0) added the following changes.
 (This is not an exhaustive list.)
 Note that the behavior of the LMIC changes in important ways, as it now enforces the LoRaWAN mandated maximum frame size for a given data rate.
 For Class A devices, this may cause your device to go silent after join, if you're not able to handle the frame size dictated by the parameters downloaded to the device by the network during join.
 The library will attempt to find a data rate that will work, but there is no guarantee that the network has provided such a data rate.